Driver Number UK: Where To Find Driver Number On UK Licence

 | Great Britain | 16 characters | DVLA |

-| Northern Ireland | 8–10 characters | DVA |
+| Northern Ireland | Often shorter (commonly 8 to 10 characters) | DVA |

 How To Find My Driver Number UK

-- Hold your licence front side up.
+- Hold your licence front side up (do not start on the back).

 - Locate the signature panel.